 For King County health care providers

-Did you know that medical care providers are eligible for free, federally-funded vaccines for uninsured and lower income families' children?
-Visit the Vaccines for Children (VFC) program.
+Did you know that healthcare providers can receive federally-funded vaccines for low-income and uninsured children at no cost?
+Visit the Vaccines for Children (VFC) program for more information.

 - You Are the Key to HPV Cancer Prevention

 Produced by WithinReach and Cardea through funding provided by the Washington State Department of Health, this free course provides the most up-to-date information on HPV infection, related disease and cancers, vaccine recommendations, safety and impact, and evidence-based suggestions for successful HPV vaccine communication with patients and parents.
 Upon successful completion of this CE activity, 1 contact hour (including 1 hour pharmacology credit) will be awarded.
 Learn more about this training.